 Pre-authorization for treatment may also be required for treatment when an injury is not covered by New York’s Medical Treatment Guidelines.
 In such cases, physicians must typically request authorization when a procedure will cost more than $1,000.

 Can Doctors Deviate from the Guidelines?

-Healthcare providers are expected to adhere to the Medical Treatment Guidelines when treating any injury covered by workers’ compensation.
+Healthcare providers in New York are expected to adhere to the Medical Treatment Guidelines when treating any injury covered by workers’ compensation.
 However, in some cases, a doctor may believe that the treatment or testing recommended in the guidelines is not the best course of action for a specific patient.
 If this occurs, the doctor may be able to deviate from the guidelines if he or she requests approval from the payer.
 The payer may grant approval for the treatment change if the doctor is able to explain why the change is necessary.

-Recent Changes to the Medical Treatment Guidelines
+Recent Changes to New York’s Medical Treatment Guidelines

 The Workers’ Compensation Board updates the Medical Treatment Guidelines based on new information in the medical field and the recommendations of doctors.
 Unfortunately, these updates are not always beneficial to workers’ compensation claimants.
 Most recently, the WCB changed some of the guidelines used in the treatment of non-acute, long-term pain.
 These new rules alter the guidelines physicians must use when prescribing pain medications.

 The goal of these changes was to reduce the use of habit-forming medications, such as narcotics, in the management of chronic pain.
 The new guidelines also encourage more interaction between doctors and patients who have been prescribed habit-forming medications.
 For example, under these new guidelines, patients receiving opioid prescriptions must participate in ongoing drug tests and psychological evaluations.
 Patients must also be educated with regard to the dangers associated with any pain medications they are prescribed.